eigenreza/agentic-financial-risk-assistant/reports/technical_report.md

 ## Agentic Financial Risk Assistant

 **Version:** 1.0
-**Date:** 2026-05-31
+**Date:** 2025-08-29
-**Author:** Portfolio project — eigenreza

 ---

 ## 1. Motivation

 General-purpose large language models are not fit for direct use in financial risk analysis.
 They hallucinate numerical results, provide unsupported investment advice, make predictions without grounding, and do not disclose assumptions or limitations.
-These are not prompt-engineering failures — they are architectural failures.
+These are not prompt-engineering failures, they are architectural failures.
 The solution is to constrain the LLM's role to orchestration only, and to route all computation, retrieval, and safety decisions through purpose-built deterministic layers.

 This project builds a production-style prototype that demonstrates this architecture.
 It is grounded in prior research experience in stochastic modelling, uncertainty quantification, and financial risk, and translated into an agentic AI engineering context.